juergenweb/FrontendLoginRegister/README.md

 * **`Set roles`** Select which role(s) should be added to a newly created user
 * **`Set form fields for registration form`** Select which fields of the user template should be displayed inside registration form
+* **`Select type of privacy notice`** Select if you want a checkbox field or a text only, to inform the user, that he has to accept the privacy policy by submitting the registration form.
+You can also disable the privacy notice, but it is not recommended.
 * **`Set form fields for profile form`** Select which fields of the user template should be displayed inside profile form (page for user data if the user is logged in)
 * **`Offer account deletion`** Select if you want to enable account deletion for users, so that the user can delete his